ilyes-smaouii/advent_of_code_2024/README.md

 It seems slow, but I feel like I could wait it out.
 The issue is, my code finds a price of 0 for every monkey, so there's somethings wrong, but I haven't figured out what.\
 Update : decided to write code that should be more efficient, even though I still haven't figured out what was wrong previously.
-If I'm lucky, the - allegedly - more efficient code might also be correct.
+If I'm lucky, the - allegedly - more efficient code might also be correct.\
+Update : realized my code wasn't correct, and now it's too slow (it's running as I write this, and might take like an hour to finish)\
+Update : tried submitting an intermediary result I had before the code finished running, and it was the right value !
+Now I'll try to find that same value again, but in a more efficient/faster manner.